tripledio/tripledio.github.io/_drafts/ConstructionTale.md

 ---
 layout: post
-title: "But it works..."
+title: "A construction tale"
 author: guido
-header-img: "img/about-bg.jpg"
+header-img: "img/posts/constructionTale/buildings.jpg"
 tags: architecture, software
-excerpt: A tale of two values of software.
+excerpt: A construction tale.
+A tale of two values of software.
 Functionality and Architecture.
 ---
 # Intro

-The metaphor that is probably most used for explaining, comparing software issues is the construction of buildings.
-It is also all too often that the metaphor falls short and doesn't really address the problem sufficiently.
-So when recently there was an item in the news concerning problems with the constructed government buildings in Brussel, it stayed with me.
-Because that real life issue seemed to me to be an excellent example of one of the well known problems that plagues software development.
-So bare with me for yet another construction metaphor.
+In the software industry, the metaphor that is probably most used for explaining things is the construction of buildings.
+A lot of our terminology also relates to it.
+Building, architect, architecture, design, engineer.
+Unfortunately it is also all too often that the metaphor falls short and doesn't really address the problem sufficiently.
+But recently there was an story in the news concerning problems with some of the recent constructed buildings in Brussel, it stayed with me.
+It sounded very familiar.
+Because that real life story seemed to me to be an excellent example of one of the well known problems that plagues software development.
+So bare with me for yet another construction tale.

-# A real life construction story
+# A real life construction tale

 ## Throw away real estate